Faculty & Staff Directory

 A.B., Linguistics, Stanford University

-Sociolinguistics; language, race, gender, and sexuality; Asian American language; language in new media; crossing, mocking, and stylization
+Sociolinguistics; linguistic anthropology; language, race, gender, and sexuality; Asian American language; language in new media; authenticity; interaction

-I am a sociolinguist interested in how language relates to race, gender, and sexuality as well as how sociocultural facts—whether our stances, identities, or ideologies—emerge across discourse contexts.
+I am a sociolinguist interested in how language relates to race, gender, and sexuality.
+In particular, I seek to understand the role of language in producing social facts, whether identities or ideologies, across discourse contexts.
 Drawing on methods of interactional analysis and ethnography, I have primarily investigated Asian American youth linguistic practices and stereotypical Asian linguistic representations.

 One of my current projects focuses on language and racism in U.S. public space.
 I explore what makes language hearable as racist and how anti-racist strategies can reshape racial ideologies.